 What Is the Next Treatment Step?

 Detoxing from Sonata is the first step in treatment for Sonata addiction.
 The next step is to seek continued recovery help either at an inpatient or outpatient treatment center.
-By doing so, this allows for an easy transition from detox to long-term treatment for the addiction.
+By doing so, allows for an easy transition from detox to long-term treatment for the addiction.
 Research shows that long-term addiction recovery treatment increases the chances significantly for establishing a sober and stable life.

 Inpatient treatment allows an individual to live at the treatment center for some time while receiving treatment.
 This is a great choice for chronic relapses or heavy users.
 It’s common to reside at the center for 30 days, but some opt to stay 60 or 90 days depending on the level of care they need or desire.
 Around-the-clock care is provided, which can be quite beneficial for recovery.